Contents

 Too Much Light.

-With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
 If you infrequently tidy your windows, you’ll require to clean the skylight more often.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Factors.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening doesn’t fit among the below sizes, expect to pay at least 25% more for the unit than the next-closest requirement choice on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the cost.
+If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.